 River Fishing in Yorkshire

-Fishing Breaks offers the widest selection of the very best chalk stream brown trout dry fly and nymph fishing in the county of East Yorkshire.
+Fishing Breaks offers the very best chalk stream brown trout dry fly and nymph fishing in east Yorkshire on Driffield Beck and tuition in the north of the county.

-The chalk Wolds of East Yorkshire are an important source of highly prized spring-fed rivers and streams.
-These watercourses make up a river system that forms the most northerly chalk rivers in Europe.
+The chalk Wolds of East Yorkshire are an important source of highly prized water for the spring-fed rivers, streams and lakes.
+These watercourses make up a river system that form the most northerly chalkstreams in the world.
+On the edge North York Moors National Park, the Low Farm Lake is fed by the River Rye.

 Our Rivers